caplogic/Mappedbus/README.md

 #### Features:
 * IPC between multiple processes by message passing
-* Support for either a memory mapped file or shared memory as transport
+* Support for a memory mapped file or shared memory as transport
-* Support for either object or byte array (raw data) based messages
+* Support for object or byte array (raw data) based messages

 ### Getting Started